cisco-open/jalapeno/docs/jalapeno_processors.md

 ### Topology Processor
 BGP speakers send BMP data feeds to GoBMP, which then passes the data to Kafka.
 The Topology Processor subscribes to Kafka's BMP topics in order to create topology representations in ArangoDB.
 Collections created using this service are considered base-collections.
-These base-collections have no inference of relationships between network elements, or of any metrics -- they are organized collections of individual OpenBMP messages.
+These base-collections have no inference of relationships between network elements, or of any metrics -- they are organized collections of individual GoBMP messages.
-For example, the Topology vService creates the LSNode collection and the LSLink collection directly from OpenBMP BGP-LS message data.
+For example, the Topology processor creates the LSNode collection and the LSLink collection directly from GoBMP BGP-LS message data.
-However, the inference that an LSNode can reach another LSNode via some set of LSLinks is made using the separate link-state topology processor.

 The configuration for Topology's deployment is in "topology_dp.yaml" in the topology directory.

 ## Demo Processors

 https://github.com/jalapeno/demo-processors